nahoj/tss/README.md

 A very simple, powerful but zero-commitment concept:

-1. By now you understand how you could tag and search your files with tools you already have: your file manager, basic commands, `vidir`, etc. Feel free to try it by yourself and come back in a month if you like it.
+1. By now you understand how you could tag and search your files with tools you already have: your file manager and desktop search, basic commands, `vidir`, etc. Feel free to try it by yourself and come back in a month if you like it.
 2. Install `tss` (or TagSpaces for a graphical tool) and you get more efficient and powerful actions and queries.
 3. **(still under development)** Define a *location* (root directory where your tagged files are) and queries/completion get faster.
 4. Uninstall at any time without any loss of data.